codef1end/i2c-liquidcrystal-script-for-Arduino-Uno/README.md

 # i2c-liquidcrystal-script-for-Arduino-Uno
 That's my script for print function on liquidcrystal screen.
-If you have any quiestions, you can write me,I gonna answer you soon If you intresting ideas with using that code, write me
+If you have any quiestions, you can write me,I gonna answer you soon
-      -Dead Friend